A Discrete Proof of The General Jordan-Schoenflies Theorem: Local Flatness of Manifolds in Discrete Space

 \subsection{Some Observations on Local Flatness in Discrete Space}

-Before we give the formal definition of local flatness in discrete space, we first give an example to illustrate properties that local flatness should hold intuitively.
-In Fig. 3, points $A$ and $B$ are linked by an edge so that any neighborhood of $A$ will contain $B$.
+Before we give the formal definition of local flatness in discrete space, we first give an example to illustrate properties that local flatness should inherently hold.
+In Fig.\ 3, points $A$ and $B$ are linked by an edge so that any neighborhood of $A$ will contain $B$.
 That is to say that curve $\cdots ACB\cdots$ is not a locally flat curve if we do not allow a vertex to be added on the edge $(A,B)$.

 Mathematically, this is related to the definition of local flatness in Section 2.6.
-We require $U_x$ to be topologically equivalent (or homeomorphic) to $R^n$.
+We require $U_x$ to be topologically equivalent (or homeomorphic) to $\RR^n$.
 We also require

-$U_x\cap M_k$ to be topologically equivalent to $R^k$.
+$U_x\cap M_k$ to be topologically equivalent to $\RR^k$.

-In the discrete case, $U_A\cap M_k$ is a 2-cell not topologically equivalent to $R^1$ in Fig 3 (a) and (b).
-(According to the definition of discrete manifolds in section 2, when a set contains all points in a cell then this set will also contain the cell.)
+In the discrete case, $U_A\cap M_k$ is a 2-cell not topologically equivalent to $\RR^1$ in Fig.\ 3 (a) and (b).
+(Based on the definition of discrete manifolds in Section 2, we can further extrapolate that when a set contains all points of a cell, then this set will also contain the cell.
+The exception will be in the cases of contraction motions or process.
+That is also the main difference between a pure discrete manifold and the pseudo discrete manifold. )

-On the other hand, in Fig 3 (c), $U_A\cap M_k$ is two 1-cells plus a single point (0-cell) $B$ that is not homeomorphic to $R^1$.
+On the other hand, in Fig.\ 3 (c), $U_A\cap M_k$ is two 1-cells plus a single point (0-cell) $B$ that is not homeomorphic to $R^1$.
 Here, $M_k$ is a curve.

-Again, based on the definition of discrete manifolds in section 2, when a set contain all points of a cell, then this set will contain the cell.
 Therefore, $U_A\cap M_k$ should contain the edge $(A,B)$.
 That is to say that $U_A\cap M_k$ is a tree where point $A$ connects to three points, including $B$.

 Thus, separating two points on a curve with a vertex not on the curve is one way to maintain the local flatness property.
-Topologically we can see that, for some cases, only having one point between the two is not sufficient in discrete cases.
-See Fig. 4. $U_A\cap M_k$ will intersect $U_A\cap M_k$ at point $C$.
+Topologically, we can see that for some discrete cases, only having one vertex between the two points on the curve is not sufficient.
+See Fig.\ 4. $U_A\cap M_k$ will intersect $U_A\cap M_k$ at point $C$.